Anita Hassanandani: Debut and success in South Indian films (19982004)

-with the Telugu film Nuvvu Nenu in 2001 opposite Uday Kiran.
-The film emerged a commercial success.
+with the Telugu film Nuvvu Nenu (2001) opposite Uday Kiran.
+The film was commercial success.
 Jeevi of Idlebrain noted, "Anita looks the part and gives a decent performance."
 From 2001 to 2002, she played Tanushree in Kabhii Sautan Kabhii Sahelii.

 In 2002, Hassanandani appeared in four films.
 She first made her Tamil film debut with Varushamellam Vasantham opposite Manoj Bharathiraja.
 Malathi Rangarajan of The Hindu stated, "Anita, the new find, looks charming, with expressive eyes."
 Her other releases that year were: Samurai with Vikram, Sreeram with Uday Kiran and Thotti Gang with Prabhu Deva.

 Hassanandani expanded to Hindi films in 2003 with Kucch To Hai opposite Tusshar Kapoor, which was a box office failure.
 Her next release, Yeh Dil, reunited her with Tusshar Kapoor but failed at the box office too.
 Priya Ganapati of Rediff.com stated that she gave a "reasonably good performance".
 Her performance in both these films earned her nomination for Zee Cine Award for Best Female Debut.
 Following this, Hassanandani appeared in three Telugu films: Ninne Ishtapaddanu, Aadanthe Ado Type with Aryan Rajesh, and Nenu Pelliki Ready with Srikanth.
 A critic from The Hindu was appreciative of her performance in the latter.
 That year, she also played Kareena in the series Kohi Apna Sa.

-Haa started 2004 with the series Lavanya, where she played Samira and had a special appearance in Nenunnanu.
+Hassanandani started 2004 with the series Lavanya, where she played Samira and had a special appearance in Nenunnanu.
 Following this, she played the lead opposite Sohail Khan in Krishna Cottage.
 Shilpa Bharatan Iyer of Rediff.com stated, "Natassha has done reasonable jobs with the script she have been given."
 In her last release of the year, she played the lead opposite Puneeth Rajkumar in Veera Kannadiga, her Kannada debut.
 The film emerged a major commercial success and proved her breakthrough.